Ticks on Cats

 What are the dangers of ticks?

 Now, we know ticks have a bad reputation but this is for very good reason.
 In scientific terminology, ticks are described as vectors.
-By definition, this means they are an organism that transmits disease.
+By definition, this means they are an organism that transmits diseases.
 Lyme’s disease is a serious bacterial infection which poses as one of the highest risks for animals and humans.
 It is very uncommon to see Lyme’s disease in cats; however, it can happen.
 Some of the symptoms of Lyme’s disease in cats or dogs are:

 - Swollen joints and lymph nodes